mmul-it/training/OpenShift-On-The-Rocks/OpenShift-Custom-Template.md

        name: REPLICAS
      ```

-   - Replace the static replicas value in the DeploymentConfig specs with the
+   - Replace the static replicas value in the Deployment specs with the
      parameter:

      ```yaml